Learn how to make glitter ornaments from Dollar Store clear ornament and vinyl. These light up ornaments DIY will add sparkle to any Christmas tree!

 How to Make Glitter Ornaments that Light Up

-Make sure to watch the video at the top of the post to see the easy steps in action.
+Make sure to watch the video at the top of the post to see the easy steps in action in making these Dollar Tree glitter ornaments.
 There are also printable instructions for these Cricut glitter ornaments at the bottom of the post.

 These Dollar Store cheap glitter ornaments are quick to make.
 You can definitely make multiple at a time while the others are drying.